swiftlang/swift-evolution/proposals/0333-with-memory-rebound.md

 The function `withMemoryRebound(to:capacity:_ body:)` executes a closure while temporarily binding a range of memory to a different type than the callee is bound to.
-We propose to lift some notable limitations of `withMemoryRebound` and enable rebinding to a larger set of types, as well as rebinding from raw memory pointers and buffers.
+We propose to lift some notable limitations of `withMemoryRebound` and enable rebinding to a larger set of types, as well as rebinding the memory pointed to by raw memory pointers and buffers.

 Swift-evolution thread: [Pitch thread][pitch-thread]